Jul 10 2004

 Next, I told GNOME to use `~/bin/firefox-tab.sh %s` as my default browser (vary as necessary for your window manager).
 Now, whenever I click on a link, it opens in firefox.
 It’s quick, simple, and does what it needs to do.
 I’d prefer to make it open the tab in the background, but I haven’t found anything in the remote documentation that indicates this is possible.

-One Response to “Making firefox your default browser (and open URLs in a new tab) in Gnome”
+1 thought on “Making firefox your default browser (and open URLs in a new tab) in Gnome

 Leave a Reply